thunder-project/thunder/README.md

 ## Input and output

-All functions use the same format for primary input data: a text file, where the rows are neural signals (e.g. voxels, neurons) and the columns are time points.
-The first entries in each row are optional key identifiers (e.g. the x,y,z coordinates of each voxel), and subsequent entries are the response values for that signal at each time point (e.g. calcium flouresence, spike counts).
-For example, an imaging data set with 2x2x2 voxels and 8 time points might look like:

-	1 1 1 11 41 2 17 43 24 56 87
-	1 2 1 ...
-	2 1 1 ...
-	2 2 1 ...
-	1 1 2 ...
-	1 2 2 ...
-	2 1 2 ...
-	2 2 2 ...
+Thunder is built around a commmon input format for raw data: a set of neural signals as key-value pairs, where the key is an identifier, and the value is a response time series.
+In imaging data, for example, each record would be a voxel, the key an xyz coordinate, and the value a calcium flouresence time series.
+This is a useful and efficient representation of raw data because almost all of our analyses parallelize across neural signals (i.e. across records).

+These key-value records can, in principle, be stored in a cluster-accessible file system using a variety of formats; the core functionality (besides loading) does not depend on the file format, only that the data are key-value pairs.
+Currently, the loading function assumes a text file input, where the rows are neural signals, and the columns are the keys and values, each number separated by space.
+But we are investigating alternative file formats that are more space-efficient, as well as developing scripts that faciliate converting raw data (e.g. tif images) into the commmon data format.

-Subsets of neural signals (e.g. from different imaging planes) can be stored in separate text files within the same directory, or all in one file.
-Covariates (e.g. related to the stimulus or task, for regression analyses) can be loaded from MAT files or provided directly as numpy arrays, see appropriate functions for more details.
+All metadata (e.g. parameters of the stimulus or behavior for regression analyses) can be provoded as numpy arrays or loaded from MAT files, see relavant functions for more details.

-When parsing data, preprocessing can be applied to each neural signal (e.g. conversion to dF/F for imaging data).

-Results can be saved as MAT files, text files, or images (including automatic rescaling).
+Results can be saved as MAT files (including automatic reshaping and sorting), text files, or images (including automatic rescaling).